Exploring the Extractive Method of Text Summarization

 What’s happening in the above code?

-So, the above code takes a text and a desired number of sentences for the summary as input and returns a summary generated using the extractive method.
+So, the above code takes a text and a desired number of sentences for the summary as input and returns a summary generated using the extractive summarization models.
 The method first tokenizes the text into individual sentences and then tokenizes each sentence into individual words.
 Stopwords are removed from the words, and then the frequency of each word is computed.

-Then the score for each sentence is computed based on the frequency of its words, and the top n sentences with the highest scores are selected to form the summary.
+Then, the score for each sentence is computed based on the frequency of its words, and the top n sentences with the highest scores are selected to form the summary.
 Finally, the summary is generated by joining the selected sentences together.

 TF-IDF Approach